TechnoSaints/FTCCodingStartUp/README.md

     - Added support for VuMarks that will be used for the 2017-2018 season game.
  * Blocks
     - Update to latest Google Blockly release.
-    - Sample OpModes can be selected as a template when creating new OpMode.
+    - Sample OpModes can be selected as a Test when creating new OpMode.
     - Fixed bug where the blocks would disappear temporarily when mouse button is held down.
     - Added blocks for Range.clip and Range.scale.
     - User can now disable/enable Block OpModes.
     - Fix to prevent occasional Blocks deadlock.
  * OnBot Java
     - Significant improvements with autocomplete function for OnBot Java editor.
-    - Sample OpModes can be selected as a template when creating new OpMode.
+    - Sample OpModes can be selected as a Test when creating new OpMode.
     - Fixes and changes to complete hardware setup feature.
     - Updated (and more useful) onBot welcome message.